What to do in Baños de Agua Santa, Ecuador

 How to get to the Tree House

-To return, you can wait for the same buses that go up to get off, or if you're feeling up the road, you can walk down.
-It's a good stretch for walking, but you might get lucky and someone in their car or truck can take you to the city.
+It's a good stretch to walk, but you might get lucky and someone in their car or truck can take you to the city.

-– Observe the Tungurahua Volcano
+Observe the Tungurahua Volcano from different viewpoints

 Already when I was traveling from the city of Ambato to Baños, kilometers away, I could see this colossal beast rising above the terrain.